Mammal Hands

 Mammal Hands are a British band from Norwich, consisting of Jordan Smart on saxophone, Nick Smart on piano and Rob Turner on drums.

 Description

-Mammal Hands formed in Norwich, England in 2012.
-They signed to Gondwana Records in 2013 and released their debut album "Animalia" in 2014.
-Their 2nd album, "Floa" came out in 2016, followed quickly by "Shadow Work" in 2017.
-Their 4th album, "Captured Spirits" was released in 2020 and their fifth studio album, "Gift from the Trees" was released 31 March 2023, on Gondwana Records.
+Mammal Hands formed in Norwich, England, in 2012.
+They signed to Gondwana Records in 2013 and released their debut album, Animalia, in 2014.
+Their 2nd album, Floa, came out in 2016, followed quickly by Shadow Work in 2017.
+Their 4th album, Captured Spirits, was released in 2020 and their fifth studio album, Gift from the Trees, was released 31 March 2023, on Gondwana Records.

-On April 6th 2024, the band announced the departure of their original drummer, Jesse Barrett and subsequently announced that the band would be continuing with Rob Turner on drums.
+On April 26, 2024, the band announced the departure of their original drummer, Jesse Barrett, and subsequently announced that the band would be continuing with Rob Turner on drums.

+On February 27, 2026, they released their 6th studio album, Circadia, on Berlin-based label ACT Music.

-The band's style combines a broad range of influences including ambient, jazz, contemporary classical, electronic music, minimalism, folk and world music.
+The band's style combines a broad range of influences, including ambient, jazz, contemporary classical, electronic music, minimalism, folk and world music.